Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: Reasoning Model Results

 \section{Reasoning Model Results}

 We record the pre-CoT probe and steering results for a large reasoning model (LRM), GPT-OSS 20B \citep{openai2025gptoss120bgptoss20bmodel}.
 We apply the same methodology as \S~\ref{sec:methods-probing} and show the test AUCs of probes constructed on pre-CoT activations from the residual stream for each layer in Figure \ref{fig:reasoning-probe-auc}.
-We note that probe AUC is considerably lower on all datasets except Anachronisms, which is $>0.9$, with GPT-OSS 20B compared to the non-reasoning, instruction-tuned models.
+We note that probe AUC for GPT-OSS 20B is considerably lower than for the non-reasoning, instruction-tuned models on all datasets except Anachronisms, where it exceeds $0.9$.
 Further, we apply the steering experiments from \S~\ref{sec:methods-steering} for GPT-OSS 20B and find that the answer flip rate is negligible against the orthogonal baseline, in contrast to instruction-tuned models.

-We hypothesize that most of the load-bearing reasoning ability for LRMs occurs in their chain-of-thought compared to instruction-tuned models.
+We hypothesize that, in LRMs, the computation that determines the final answer occurs largely within the chain of thought, in contrast to instruction-tuned models.
 This would explain why the pre-committed answer direction prior to CoT is not well represented across most datasets.
 However, the steering intervention is still ineffective on the Anachronisms dataset despite its high AUC.
 We speculate that the final answer for LRMs is less causally dependent on the pre-committed answer direction, and is more reliant on CoT tokens; this could be congruent with the optimization pressure placed on CoT tokens during LRM reinforcement learning.